 You will want to have access to all or most of these channels in order to keep up with your favorite basketball teams.
 But don’t worry – we’ll explain how to get these channels in this guide!

-How to Watch NBA Without Cable: At a Glance
+How to Watch NBA Online Without Cable: At a Glance

-For sports fans who have cut the cord, there are a couple different ways to watch NBA online without cable TV.
+For sports fans who have cut the cord, there are a couple of different ways to watch NBA online without cable TV.
 Keep in mind that these are all paid options – there’s no legal way to watch NBA online for free, unfortunately.
 Here are our top recommendations:

 Hulu with Live TV offers a great way to stream NBA without cable and enjoy 50+ other great channels.
 You’ll get ESPN, ESPN2, TNT (a must for the NBA All-Star Game and Slam Dunk Contest), regional sports networks, and much more.
 If you’re looking for a full cable replacement, this is your best bet.
 There’s a free 7-day trial available.

 NBA League Pass is a good way to watch NBA games without cable if you’re not looking for other TV programming.
 It’s solely for NBA games, and it has some significant restrictions for local games.
 Many games are blacked out for live viewing, but replays can be viewed after.
 We’ll explain more in the guide below.